nobwoge/RAP-FINAL_IP/Readme.md

 12. Run the Workflow:
 13. Open the Main.xaml file in the "Main" folder.
 14. Click the "Run" button in UiPath Studio to execute the automation.
+15. To terminate or interupt press the esc key.
-15. Deploy the robot by publishing and assign unattended robot from https://cloud.uipath.com/  Ochestrator.
+16. Deploy the robot by publishing and assign unattended robot from https://cloud.uipath.com/  Ochestrator.

 Workflow Steps